greenelab/onboarding/source/code_review_checklist.rst

 license.

 **Style Guide:**
 The code follows :pep:`8`.
-We expect that each person run a linter (if you're not sure -- `ask <https://greenelab.slack.com/messages/codereview/>`_!) as part of their development environment.
+We expect that each person runs a linter (if you're not sure -- `ask <https://greenelab.slack.com/messages/codereview/>`_!) as part of their development environment.